BEFORE

 would seem to satisfy the definition of a "meaningless" void.”

-This argument that we present in the book goes against the commonly, indeed almost universally, accepted belief that human life has fundamental meaning.
+The argument that we present in the book goes against the commonly, indeed almost universally, accepted belief that human life has fundamental meaning.
 We recognize that when we say:

 … “What should our response be to all of this?
 We strongly believe